gluonhq/cameracapture/README.md

 The java library can be built with maven.
 It requires the following environment variables to be set:

-  - JAVA_HOME: path to a JDK 24 installation folder
+  - JAVA_HOME: path to a JDK 22 (or later) installation folder
   - JEXTRACT_BIN: full path to the jextract script located in the bin folder of jextract